 When the student is finished editing the thesis and the committee has approved it by signing the Title Page, it is submitted for further review to the School of Graduate Studies.
 The student and all committee members are required to sign three School of Graduate Studies forms: Data and Copyright, Authorship, and Electronic Thesis/Dissertation.

-For a Plan B option, students are required to register for at least 2 credits of thesis research (no more than 3 credits can be included on the Program of Study).
+For a Plan B option, students are required to register for at least 2 credits of thesis research (COMD 6970).
 The student should consult with the Graduate Program Coordinator and major professor to determine the enrollment semesters.

 Plan B projects are expected to reflect equivalent scholarship standards to Plan A theses.
 Although smaller in scope and not demanding the same degree of originality, Plan B projects can be extensions of a faculty member’s on-going research program in which students play a larger role than would normally be expected of a research assistant.
 The Plan B major professor will play a significant role in defining the scope of the project, developing the research plan, and assisting the student in analyzing and interpreting the data.

+Committee.
 The Plan B committee consists of at least three members: the major professor and another member of the graduate faculty from the SLP Division, and one member of the USU graduate faculty from outside the SLP Division.
 The external member may be chosen based on expertise relevant to the project, but must be from outside the division of the student and the major professor to serve the primary role of monitoring the fairness and rigor of the project.
-At times, a fourth member may be added to the committee, such as for expertise from a clinical professor.
+At times, a fourth member with particular expertise may be added to the committee.

 The approved proposal is a statement of agreement between the student and the committee as to the minimum expected for the Plan B project.
-A written statement of agreement should be obtained from the committee, but for a Plan B, the Proposal Approval form from the School of Graduate Studies is not required.
+Students must submit a Master's Thesis/Project Proposal Approval form to the School of Graduate Studies after the project plan is approved.

 After the chair has determined that the paper is ready to go to committee, the student will give a copy of the Plan B paper to each member of the supervisory committee for review at least 2 weeks prior to the defense.
 If the committee members judge that the paper is ready to be defended with only minor revisions or edits needed, then an Appointment for Examination form is completed.
 This form indicates approval of the proposed time and place for the defense examination, and must be submitted to the School of Graduate Studies at least ten working days prior the defense.